seanbell/opensurfaces-segmentation-ui/README.md

 I recommend asking for feedback after the 2nd or 3rd time a user has submitted, not the first time, and then not asking again (otherwise it gets annoying).
-Users usually don't have ideas until they have been working for a little while.
+Users usually don't have feedback until they have been working for a little while.

 #### Django version
 The demo project is written for Django 1.4, though it probably will work with